In this section, you will explore the following questions:

 [APLO 2.5][APLO 2.15][APLO 2.18][APLO 2.22]

 You have just read about two pathways Introduce glucose catabolism—glycolysis and the citric acid cycle—that generate ATP.
 Most of the ATP generated during the aerobic catabolism of glucose, however, is not generated directly from these pathways.
 Rather, it is derived from a process that begins with moving electrons through a series of electron transporters that undergo redox reactions.
-This causes hydrogen ions to accumulate within the matrix space.
-Therefore, a concentration gradient forms in which hydrogen ions diffuse out of the matrix space by passing through ATP synthase.
+This causes hydrogen ions to accumulate within the intermembranous space.
+Therefore, a concentration gradient forms in which hydrogen ions diffuse out of the intermembranous space into the mitochondrial matrix by passing through ATP synthase.
 The current of hydrogen ions powers the catalytic action of ATP synthase, which phosphorylates ADP, producing ATP.